Madzaz/Madzaz/README.md

 📫 Feel free to contact me if:
 • You have a project where I can contribute.
-• You're looking to collaborate with a motivated and dedicated frontend developer.
+• You're looking to collaborate with a motivated and dedicated webflow developer.
 <!---
 Madzaz/Madzaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.